TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 # Exercise 1

 For a quick overview of the aim of this exercise see [`README.md`](../README.md) in this directory's parent directory.
+For a more detailed description see instead RIFERIMENTO AL PDF DI TORNATORE.

 **NOTE**: we will use the acronym GOL to refer to game of life.